-After my graduation in 1998, I began working as a designer in the fashion industry for different Dutch brands and retailers–mainly developing collections for babies, toddlers and pregnant women.
-In 2014 I decided to leave fast fashion, totally fed up with overwhelming the market with too many collections each year.
+After my graduation in 1998, I began working as a designer in the fashion industry for Dutch brands and retailers, mainly designing collections for babies, toddlers and pregnant women.
+In 2014 I decided to leave fast fashion.
+Totally fed up with overwhelming the market with too many collections each year.
 I stepped into a new world of slow fashion, re-designing new products with surplus clothes and textiles.
-At the same time, I re-discovered my sewing machine that I had barely used after graduation, sewing my own clothes (again) and making tote bags of reused denim.
+At the same time, I re-discovered my sewing machine that I had barely used after graduation for making my clothes again.

 Weaving has always been woven into my life: as a designer and during my travels abroad.
 When I look back at my photos, looms and weaving mills are part of my memories.
 During my stay in Bali in 2016, when I was admiring a double ikat cloth in the village of Tenganan I decided: I want to weave.

-Back home I found an introduction course in Weaving at The Dutch Open Air Museum in Arnhem organised by Crafts Council NL and Weefnetwerk.
+Back home I found an introduction course in Weaving at Openluchtmuseum in Arnhem organised by Crafts Council NL and Weefnetwerk.
 The intensive included three whole days of weaving on different looms, alternating with lessons on the theoretical side of weaving.
 It was the beginning of a new passion.
 A month later I bought a table loom, the Jane by Louët, with 70 cm weaving width and eight harnesses.
 We did some amazing colourful projects together, but in the end… size does matter.